French Bulldogs vs. English Bulldogs: Similarities and Differences

 Brachycephalic Respiratory Syndrome

-In laymen’s terms, this is the cause of having a flat face, resulting in difficulties breathing through the nose and responding through the mouth.
+In layman’s terms, this is the cause of having a flat face, resulting in difficulties breathing through the nose and responding through the mouth.
 Because more extended exercise could potentially put your Bulldog at risk, vets recommend having short, brief walks.

 Pink Eye